Join a NICU Where Taking Care of Babies is a Team Sport

 California licensed RNs with CPR, NRP, and at least one year of Level III NICU experience are preferred.
 Bilingual English/Spanish is a definite advantage.
 Most importantly, you must possess a passion for the work and be ready to take good care of the smallest and sickest babies as well as level II infants.

-UC San Diego Health System provides a 4-month orientation for new grads, and a strong Mentorship Program twice a year.
+UC San Diego Health provides a 4-month orientation for new grads, and a strong Mentorship Program twice a year.
 This is also available for experienced nurses looking for a career change.
 In our academic, evidence-based practice environment, we look for demonstrated personal initiative and expect participation in our shared governance model, where bedside nurses are part of the decision making structure in planning the future of the unit and nursing department to meet our Magnet goal.

 Contact Us Now